csharp-tipos-nullables

 bool? isActive = null;

-Here, number is a variable that can hold an integer or the value null.
+Here, number is a variable that can contain an integer or the null value.

 To check if a nullable type has a value or is null, you can use the HasValue and Value properties.
 The HasValue property indicates whether the nullable type contains a value: